-The Android P preview 1 arrives with countless exciting features like new visually impressive user interface, new Volume Slider, Screenshot button in the Power menu and Markup Screenshot Editor and many more refinements.
-Later, in DP2 cum first Beta, features like Gesture based interface, Horizontal App switcher, new nav bar and Digital well being and many more came.
+The Android P DP1 arrives with countless exciting features like new visually impressive user interface, new Volume Slider, Screenshot button in the Power menu and Markup Screenshot Editor and many more refinements.
+Later, in DP2 cum first Beta, features like Gesture based interface, Horizontal App switcher, new nav bar and Digital well-being and many more came.

 Recently, HTC has confirmed that they will rollout Android Pie update for HTC U11 and U11 Plus flagships, but no timeline has announced.
 The development of Android Pie for HTC U11 and U11 Plus has begun already and the Taiwanese tech Giant usually takes 90 to 100 days release the update for its flagships after the official release by Google.